randomInteger/DOTHAT_Info_Driver/README.md

 # python_iface_inspector
-Simple example python code to inspect interfaces, format output example intended for 16x3 Raspberry PI display such as the Pimoroni Display-o-Tron Hat.
+Simple example python code to inspect interfaces (as well as some other bonus data) and format the output.
+Intended as a template for data shown on a 16x3 Raspberry PI display such as the Pimoroni Display-o-Tron Hat.

 For info on driving the DOT hat: https://github.com/pimoroni/dot3k